ambrishambekar/CAISO-ADS/README.md

  2) Test on multiple python versions.
 Currently tested only on 2.6.1<br />
  3) Parse other relevant Dispatch and Trajectory data and store records in a database.<br />

- Update (4/23/2018)
+ Update (23 April 2018)
  1) Caiso stopped supporting TLS1 and TlS1.1 protocols.
-Support only for TLS1.2.
-Please upgrade Python to 2.7.9 or higher.
+Support only for TLS1.2 Please upgrade Python to 2.7.9 or higher.